Whistl: Origins and entry into the postal market

-Rapid expansion
+Expansion

 In the following years Whistl diversified from its postal heritage to focus on UK and international parcel delivery, outsourced fulfilment and contact centre services.

 Whistl acquired Prism DM in July 2017 and later rebranded the business as Whistl Fulfilment.
 This was followed by the 2018 acquisition of the Spark Ecommerce Group, a privately-held fulfilment and contact centre company based in Gateshead.

 In June 2018, Whistl expanded its mail and parcels divisions with the purchase of Nottingham-based Parcelhub and its sister company, Mail Workshop.

 This was followed in May 2019 by the acquisition of warehouse space in Harmondsworth, near Heathrow.
 The space was previously held by Keymail UK Ltd and would act as Whistl’s ‘international gateway’ for mail and parcel services in and out of the UK.

 Whistl and UKP Worldwide teamed up in April 2020, to offer customers a seamless customs clearance service for mail and parcel customers who operate internationally.

 Also in 2020, Whistl acquired the south-west based Clientbase Fulfilment and in the following year announced plans for three new depots, including a 300,000 ft^{2} site based within the ‘Golden Logistics Triangle’ at Magna Park, Lutterworth.

 In 2021, Whistl launched the Posthub sub-brand to supplement its mail business and support businesses and organisations sending direct mail and advertising mail.
 This was quickly followed by the acquisition of Relish, a product sampling agency.

 The autumn of 2024 saw Whistl unify its parcel offering under the Parcelhub brand, utilising the wider Whistl network and Parcelhub’s network of micro-hubs.